staking-foundation/docs/docs/50-dao.md

 **🌳 Diva has been conceived as a public good, for the benefit of Ethereum Stakers and the ecosystem at large.**

-The protocol acts as a balancing system between Stakers and Operators, allowing them to coordinate using cryptoeconomic incentives.
+The protocol acts as a tool to allow Stakers and Operators to perform their tasks more efficiently and trustlessly.

 ## The Diva DAO